IvLabs/stagewise-knowledge-distillation/README.md

 ### ResNet34 Teacher Model :
 - Teacher model is pretrained on ImageNet and gets 93.6 % validation accuracy on Imagenette.
 #### [Medium-Sized ResNet34-Type Student Model](https://github.com/akshaykvnit/knowledge_distillation/blob/master/code/models/medium_model.py) :
-- Experiments on subset of training data (1 / 4th of the original training data) also have Test set which is remaining (3 / 4th of the original training data).
+- Experiments on subset of training data (1 / 4th of the original training data) also have Test set which is the remaining data (3 / 4th of the original training data).
 - Note that teacher model gets 98.02 % accuracy on that 3 / 4th of original training data.
 Since the teacher was actually trained on the entire original training data (as Imagenette is a subset of ImageNet), so it is justified that the value is so high.

 | Training method | Model Accuracies (%) (trained 5 times) | Mean Accuracy (%) |